-Convener: Dr S Fawcett
+24 NQF credits at HEQSF level 6 Convener: Dr S E Fawcett

-Course entry requirements: BIO1004F/S or GEO1009F, SEA2004F
+Course entry requirements: BIO1004F/S or GEO1009F, CEM1000W, SEA2004F

 Building on the principles of oceanography, this more advanced course will cover the main ocean and atmosphere systems.
 This includes an introduction to Earth system dynamics and the study of interactions between physical processes and major biogeochemical cycles.
-The physical forcing and ecosystem responses will be quantitatively illustrated for upwelling systems, oligotrophic systems, coastal systems around South Africa, the Southern Ocean and polar systems.
-Emphasis will be on treating the systems as a whole.
+The physical forcing and ecosystem responses will be quantitatively illustrated for upwelling systems, oligotrophic systems, coastal systems around South Africa and the Southern Ocean.
+Emphasis will be on treating the systems in an integrative manner.
 The course comprises six 2-week modules, which cover the above topics.
 Methods of data sampling and analysis will be covered in the tutorials and practicals.
-Lecture times: Monday - Friday, 4th period